-When I make my Shrimp Po’ Boys, adapted from a Tyler Florence recipe – or should I say, fabulously frugalized, I always take a minute or two to whip up extra of this little spice mixture.
+When I make my Shrimp Po’ Boys (adapted from Tyler Florence) I always take a minute to whip up extra of this little spice mixture, Hot & Smokin’ Po’ Boy Spice.
 It’s become a bit of a “house” seasoning.

-Does it seem to simple to be true?
-Well, almost, but the smoked paprika is the Stealth Ingredient, here.
-It differs quite a bit from the Creole and Cajun spice blends I often mix up.
-Without many of the other flavorings found in some of the more complex blends, this Po’ Boy seasoning rings out clear and true, with just a bit of a bite and a subtle smokiness in almost any recipe it’s used in.
+This differs from the Creole and Cajun Blends I so often use.
+Without the herbs in those more complex blends, this Po’ Boy seasoning rings out clear and true, with just a bit of a bite and a subtle smokiness.

 - 2 teaspoons onion powder

 I like about 1/2 teaspoon black pepper

 You may wish to double or triple and put in a jar with a shaker to use on all kinds of things.